sakya/nextcloud.docker/README.md

    `mem_limit: "250M"`

-4. Set the local folder you want to use for the Nextcloud data
+4. Set the local folder you want to use for the Nextcloud data (both in nextcloud and in cron)

    `- /mnt/Volume/nextcloud/:/var/www/html/data`